 New York State Homes and Community Renewal (HCR) - Housing Trust Fund Corporation (HTFC) - Office of Community Renewal (OCR)

-Grants starting at $25,000 to New York nonprofits organizations and local governments to assist low-income senior citizens with critical home repairs to prevent health and safety hazards.
-Nonprofit applicants must prequalify in the grants system prior to applying.
-Government agencies and nonprofits will administer home repairs for individuals over the age of 60 who lack the financial means to cover the cost of the repair.
+Grants to New York nonprofits organizations and local governments to assist senior citizens with critical home repairs to prevent and correct health and safety hazards.
+Funding is intended for critical home repairs for individuals over the age of 60 who lack the financial means to cover the cost of the repair.

 GrantWatch ID#: 173688